belighted/ubuntu-belighted/README.md

 To check if your computer supports *Device Encryption*, open **Settings > Privacy & Security**.
 If your computer support that feature, you should see a tab called *Device Encryption*.
 By default, Windows 11 should turn the feature on.

 **NOTE: when the Device Encryption is over, you should check and save the recovery key somewhere safe:**
-* **If you linked your user account to your Microsoft Account: the recovery key can be obtained through [this Microsoft link](https://go.redirectingat.com/?id=111346X1569483&url=https://account.microsoft.com/devices/recoverykey&xcust=2-1-624599-1-0-0&sref=https://www.pcworld.com/article/624599/how-to-find-the-recovery-key-for-your-encrypted-windows-11-pc.html)**
+* **If you linked your user account to your Microsoft Account: the recovery key can be obtained through [this Microsoft link](https://account.microsoft.com/devices/recoverykey)**
-* **Otherwise, go to Settings > Privacy & Security >  and click on "Get recovery key"**
+* **Otherwise, go to `Settings > Privacy & Security > Device Encryption` and click on "Manage my BitLocker parameters and then on "Save my recovery key"**

 2) BitLocker